Tom Sheridan (footballer)

-Tom Sheridan (born 28 October 1993) is a former Australian rules footballer who last played for the Greater Western Sydney Giants in the Australian Football League (AFL), after previously playing for Fremantle for seven years.
+Tom Sheridan (born 28 October 1993) is a former Australian rules footballer who played in the Australian Football League (AFL) for Fremantle and Greater Western Sydney Giants between 2012 and 2020.

 Early career

-Originally from Riddells Creek, Victoria, Sheridan attended Salesian College and Essendon Keilor College and played junior football for the Calder Cannons in the TAC Cup.
+Originally from Riddells Creek, Victoria, Sheridan attended Salesian College in Sunbury and later Essendon Keilor College as part of their elite football program.
+He played junior representative football for the Calder Cannons in the TAC Cup.
 He showed his endurance at the AFL pre-draft testing, finishing in the top two percent of participants in the beep test and 3 km run.
 He represented Victoria Metro at the 2011 AFL Under 18 Championships and was named in the TAC Cup Team of the Year.
 He was drafted by Fremantle with their first selection, 16th overall, in the 2011 AFL draft.

 AFL career

 Sheridan played his first game for Fremantle in the final round of the 2012 AFL season against the Melbourne Football Club after performing well in the West Australian Football League (WAFL) for Peel Thunder.

 He was delisted by Fremantle at the end of the 2018 season, however shortly afterwards picked him up as a delisted free agent for the 2019 season.

 Sheridan retired from AFL in September 2020.